ROIEIHI/gaze_tracking_system/system/README.md

-# Advanced Eye Movement Tracking System
+# Gaze Tracking and Reading Analysis System

-A professional multilingual eye tracking system with comprehensive support for Hebrew RTL and English LTR text reading analysis.
-The system combines computer vision, machine learning, and advanced signal processing to provide accurate gaze tracking and movement analysis for reading research.
+This project is an end-to-end, professional system for real-time gaze tracking and advanced reading analysis using only a standard off-the-shelf RGB webcam.

+The system is built on a pipeline combining modern computer vision, a highly-optimized machine learning regressor, and advanced signal processing to transform noisy webcam data into stable, research-grade metrics.
+It features robust support for multilingual text analysis, including Hebrew (RTL) and English (LTR), by incorporating direction-aware adaptive filtering.

-## System Overview
+## System Pipeline & Methodology

-This system provides real-time eye tracking with specialized support for bidirectional text analysis.
-It uses MediaPipe for facial landmark detection, implements custom Kalman filtering for smooth gaze prediction, and includes RTL-aware text rendering for Hebrew research applications.
-The system follows a complete workflow from calibration through model training to real-time analysis with comprehensive data export capabilities.
+The core of the system is a feature-based appearance pipeline (as described in ) that maps facial features to on-screen coordinates.
+This approach avoids expensive, specialized hardware and enables real-time performance on consumer devices.

 ## Quick Setup